 - Creepy Child: There's something off about him, and he looks younger than everyone else.

-- Early-Bird Cameo: Appears in person in episode #37 of the main series, before the movie premiere.
+- Early-Bird Cameo: Appears in person during episode #37 of the main series before the movie's premiere.

 - Foil: To Gaim, like the main series' Overlords are counterparts to Baron, Ryugen, and Zangetsu.

 Tropes exclusive to him as Kamen Rider Kamuro

 Kamen Rider × Kamen Rider Drive And Gaim Movie War Full Throttle

 Portrayed by: Shin-ichirō Miki (voice)

 A mechanical entity of alien origin.
 The Megahex collective was one race's answer to the threat posed by the Helheim forest.
 Like the Helheim forest, the Megahex collective seeks to drive forward the evolution of other species, and Megahex wishes to accomplish this by assimilating all lifeforms into itself.